unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-brutal reload when the specified filesystem object is modified
+``help``: brutal reload when the specified filesystem object is modified

 fs-signal
 *********